tdhd/kaggle-linux-git/README.md

 warning: you may want to set your diff.renameLimit variable to at least 779 and retry the command.
 ```

-try increasing the rename limit with `git config merge.renameLimit 999999` and rerun the export command.
+try increasing the rename limit with `git config diff.renameLimit 999999` and rerun the export command.

 This will take a few minutes and produce the raw revision log.
 The time I last ran it, the file had about `200 MB` of size.